AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 though users are welcome to specify other machine types.
 A list of machine types are listed here: https://cloud.google.com/compute/docs/machine-resource

+For more information about `xprofiler create` and machine types, see more details in the [section below](#xprofiler-create-machine-type) on `xprofiler create --machine-type`.

 ### Create `xprofiler` Instance

 To create a `xprofiler` instance, you must provide a path to a GCS bucket and